learning-java-a-test-driven-approach/errata/errata-1e1.md

       </tr>
       <tr>
          <td>67-68</td>
          <td>The <code>FindReplace</code> example has several issues.
 There are a few missing commas to delimit parameters in the calls to <code>replace</code>.
-Moreover, the code does not work when the `find` search string is longer than the current substring.
+Second, there need to be a comment denoting that the `find` parameter must be non-empty (which is obvious, but this assumption left un-stated means that one of the tests fails).
+Finally, the code does not work when the `find` search string is longer than the current substring.
 So, we need to add the following to the final case analysis:
 <br />
 <pre style="white-space: pre;"><code>
       // If we reach the end of the string and are in the middle of searching, we append.